 - BSc with Hons Microbiology and Genetics University of Alberta, 1997

 - Chronic placental inflammation

 - Amniotic fluid infection

 - Inflammatory bowel disease

-The role of bacterial triggers in the pathogenesis of Crohn’s disease is another area of interest and I am presently developing an in situ assay for identification of potential trigger organisms in archival gastrointestinal tissue biopsies.
+The role of bacterial triggers in the pathogenesis of Crohn’s disease is another area of interest and I am presently working on identification of potential trigger organisms and their association with granulomatous inflammation inflammatory signaling.

 More recently I have been working on the potential associations of various early live developmental processes and increased risk of sudden infant death syndrome.